ericbrished-cyber/direct_repo/prompt_templates/3llm_prompt_fewshot.md

 ---------------------------------------------------------------------
 FINAL RULE

-Output NO ICO triplets other than those in {ico_list}.
+Output NO ICO triplets other than those in ico_list.

 ---------------------------------------------------------------------
 EXAMPLES (FEW-SHOT)